danigb/scorejs/README.md

 The sequence property give access to the array of events.

-#### score.transform(transform)
+#### score.clone(transform)

+Clones the score and apply a transformation.
+The transformation can be a funtion or an object.

+If its a function is should create new events from the previous ones.
-Create a new score by applying a transformation.
-Since event objects are intended to be immutable, you need Score.event to create mutated events:
+Since event objects are intended to be immutable, you need Score.event to create the new events:

 ```js
 var a = Score('a b')